Mkv (Matroska) file format is generally exported by screen recorders like OBS Studio.

 How to Convert Mkv to Mp4 for Editing in DaVinci Resolve Using Handbrake?

-You can then import these transcoded mp4 files to DaVinci Resolve with no issues.
+You can import these transcoded mp4 files to DaVinci Resolve with no issues.

 Another effective way is to use FFMPEG – a command-line utility.